Ali Landry

 Ali Germaine Landry (born July 21, 1973) is an American actress, model and beauty pageant titleholder who won Miss USA 1996.
 She played Rita Lefleur on the UPN sitcom Eve and was the Doritos Girl in a 1998 Super Bowl commercial.
 In 1998, she was named by People magazine as one of 50 most beautiful people in the world.

 Early life

 Landry was named after Ali MacGraw after her mother had seen the 1970 film Love Story.
-Landry grew up in Cecilia, Louisiana, the daughter of Renella (Ray) and Gene Allen Landry.
+Landry grew up in the Crawfish Capital of the World, Breaux Bridge, Louisiana.
+She is the daughter of Renella (Ray) and Gene Allen Landry.
 Landry is of French (Acadian/Cajun) descent.
 She attended Cecilia High School, graduating in 1991.
 In high school, she was captain of the cheerleaders.
 She attended the University of Southwestern Louisiana, now University of Louisiana at Lafayette, and majored in mass communication.
 She is a member of Kappa Delta sorority.

 Pageantry

 Her first foray into pageantry came in 1990 when she was crowned Miss Louisiana Teen USA.
 She represented Louisiana in the 1990 Miss Teen USA pageant held in Biloxi, Mississippi in July 1990, where she placed first in the preliminary swimsuit and evening gown competitions, but was ranked seventh during the final competition.

 In 1995, Landry won the 1996 Miss Louisiana USA title, becoming the first former Miss Louisiana Teen USA to win Miss Louisiana USA.
 She went on to compete in the 1996 Miss USA pageant, which was broadcast live from South Padre Island, Texas in February 1996 – she placed third highest after the preliminary competition and second highest on average during the final Top 10 competition.
 She was the highest placed of the Top 6 finalists and eventually went on to win the 1996 title.

 She is the first former Miss Teen USA delegate to win the Miss USA crown outright (her predecessor Shanna Moakler, previously Miss Rhode Island Teen USA, Miss New York USA and first runner-up to Miss USA Chelsi Smith, only inherited the title after Smith became Miss Universe).

 Landry competed in the 1996 Miss Universe pageant held in Las Vegas in May that year.
 Her national costume was inspired by Mardi Gras.
 She placed first in the preliminary competition and was ranked second in the evening gown and interview events during the final competition.
 She was second going into the next round of six delegates, but she was eliminated after the judges' questions.

 Until 1999, Landry was the only former Miss Teen USA delegate to compete at Miss Universe.
 Her record at all three pageants was not surpassed until 2000 when Miss USA 2000, Lynnette Cole made the top 5 at all three pageants.